-a.
-Install or modify a control measure to prevent continued or reoccurring discharge.
+- a.
+Install or modify a control measure to prevent continued or reoccurring discharge. - b.

-- b.
 Notify the Aviation Environmental Manager in writing of what actions were taken (CAlbrecht@cabq.gov). - c.
-Place written documentation in the corrective action section of your operating SWPPP (Appendix L).
-Documentation should include: - 1) Description of corrective actions taken with beginning and end dates. - 2) If applicable, document why it is not feasible to have corrective action installation within 14 days and your schedule for completing the controls and making them operational.
+Place written documentation in the corrective action section of your operating SWPPP (Appendix M).
+Documentation should include: - 1) Description of corrective actions taken with beginning and end dates. - 2) If applicable, document why it is not feasible to have corrective action installation within 14 days and your schedule for completing the controls and making them operational within 45 days.
+If you are unable to complete the corrective action within 45 days, you must notify the EPA Region VI office and include an explanation of why you will exceed 45 days and your estimated completion date.
+All previous corrective action documentation must also be provided.